HDFGroup/vol-log-based/sneak_peek.md

   + In HDF5, the correct way to do zero-size write is to call select API H5Sselect_none() using the dataset's dataspace, instead of H5Screate(H5S_NULL).
-HDF5 reference manual says "Any dataspace specified in file_space_id is ignored by the library and the dataset's dataspace is always used."
+HDF5 reference manual says "Any dataspace specified in file_space_id is ignored by the library and the dataset's dataspace isa always used."
 The dataset's dataspace is the dataspace used when creating the dataset.
 Once the dataset is created, its dataspace can be set to a selected area (e.g. subarray) and passed into H5Dwrite() to write to an subbarray space of the dataset occupied in the file.
 Note that the size of mem_type_id must match file_space_id.